LinkGAN: Linking GAN Latents to Pixels for Controllable Image Synthesis: Experiments

 \textbf{Real image editing.} After the generator is trained, we can use the property of the trained generator to control real images locally by inversion~\cite{zhu2016generative, stylegan2}. \cref{fig:real-img} shows the editing results on the real image, in which the eyes can be independently controlled, \textit{i.e.}, we can only open one eye yet keep another eye untouched.
 In this case, we need to explicitly link two eye regions to two latent subspaces, \textit{i.e.}, one subspace controls one eye.
 And when the generator is well-learned, we can edit the eye region by controlling the corresponding subspace on the inverted latent code.

-\textbf{Comparison with existing methods.} Now we compare our method with some state-of-the-art algorithms (\emph{e.g.,} ReSeFa~\cite{zhu2022resefa}) regarding local control precision.
-As shown in \cref{fig:compare}, we can observe that our method can reach more precise control on the local regions than ReSeFa.
+\textbf{Comparison with existing methods.} Now we compare our method with some state-of-the-art algorithms.
+We choose LDBR~\cite{hong2020low}, StyleSpace~\cite{wu2020stylespace}, StyleCLIP~\cite{styleclip}, and ReSeFa~\cite{zhu2022resefa} to compare.
+For LDBR, we report FID in \cref{tab:fid}, from which we can see that our method significantly outperforms it. \footnote{There is no official implementation or released checkpoints.
+Hence we do not report the qualitative results.
+The quantitative results on FFHQ and Church are borrowed from the original paper~\cite{hong2020low}.} And for the rest methods, we compare the accuracy when editing the eyes, nose, and mouth of the face synthesis. \cref{tab:comparison-baselines} reports the masked MSE between our method and these baselines when controlling those three regions.
+Namely, when editing a specific region, we want the change in this region to be as larger as possible (the higher $\text{MSE}_i$, the better) and the change in the remaining region as small as possible (the smaller $\text{MSE}_o$, the better).
+For these methods, we can observe that the MSEs within the edited regions are comparable.
+However, regarding the MSEs out of the edited regions, our method significantly outperforms these three baselines. \cref{fig:compare} gives the qualitative comparison with ReSeFa, and for the comparison with other methods, we include them in \textit{Appendix} due to the limited space.
+From \cref{fig:compare}, we can observe that our method can reach more precise control on the local regions than ReSeFa.
 For instance, when modifying eyes, ReSeFa also results in a change of face color.
-On the contrary, when editing the specific region, our method has negligible changes in the other regions. \cref{tab:comparison-baselines} reports the masked MSE between our method and ReSeFa when controlling those three regions.
-Namely, when editing a specific region, we want the change in this region to be as larger as possible (the higher MSE, the better) and the change in the remaining region as small as possible (the smaller MSE, the better).
-We can observe that the MSEs within the edited regions are comparable.
-However, regarding the MSEs out of the edited regions, our method significantly outperforms ReSeFa.
+On the contrary, when editing the specific region, our method has negligible changes in the other regions.